 To achieve this aim, theoretical investigations and design experimentations will explore 1 The formal aspects of the particular type of building in the light contemporary directions of architectural practice.
 2. The human activities to be hosted by the designed building, examined as to their social, functional, and symbolic particularities.
 3. The Design objectives and Design strategies are emerging from the Conceptual understanding of the building.
 4. The construction and structural particularities of the building and their impact on all stages of the design process.
-5. The design project's sustainability and environmental considerations and their impact on all stages of the design process.
-6. The codes and Universal Design standards and their impact on design decisions.
+5. The design project's sustainability and environmental considerations and their impact on all stages of the design decisions.
 The emphasis will be placed upon the comprehensive elaboration of all the design theme parameters to simulate the environment in which design projects are developed in professional practice.
 The course will engage a wide variety of learning modes, including self-study and group-work.
 Both will approach design with a research orientation creatively exploring innovative proposals